- Bubo virginianus

 46-63 cm (18.1-24.8 in)

 A very widely distributed bird throughout the Americas.
-Great Horns are found from Alaska to Chile and Argentina, mainly in forested areas; they also live in desert regions, where they nest in cacti.
+Great Horns are found from Alaska to Peru, mainly in forested areas; they also live in desert regions, where they nest in cacti.
 Published range maps do not include the Amazon Basin in South America; however, at least one Birdforum member has found a bird in an area north of the Amazon River in Brazil.